 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-No findings or recommendations were made in the preceding annual financial audit report; however, Recommendation 2017-01 was presented in the preceding Management Letter.
-The Authority took corrective action during the year ended September 30, 2018 to address Recommendation 2017-01.
+No findings or recommendations were made in the preceding annual financial audit report.